MHenderson/maximal-room-squares/README.md

 # II: greedy2

-`greedy2` iterates through all pairs in order placing the next pair in the first available cell not violating the conditions of being a partial Room square.
+`greedy2` iterates through all pairs in order placing the next pair in the first available cell such that the conditions of being a partial Room square are not violated.

 ``` r
 n <- 10